Academic Authors: Muskan Panjwani, Alina Yakunina

 0

-Let`s find out about sides and corners in different shapes
+Let`s find out about sides and corners in different shapes.

-triangles square circle
+triangle square circle

-Circle is different.
+A circle is different.
 It does not have any sides or any corners.

 closed figures